Althea Sherman: Honors and legacy

-Sherman's research findings led to her being elected as a member of the American Ornithologists' Union in 1912, which at the time was limited to just 100 people.
+Sherman's research findings led to her being elected as a member of the American Ornithologists' Union in 1912, which at the time had only 100 members.
 She also was listed in the Who's Who of Women in Science and American Men of Science.
 She was an honorary member of The Wilson Club.

 Sherman died at age 89 prior to her publication of a book summarizing her chimney swift data.
 However, Fred J. Pierce published Sherman's book Birds of an Iowa Dooryard posthumously, with publication limited to 1500 copies.
 Sherman's ornithological publications formed a part of ornithologist Arthur Cleveland Bent's treatise Life Histories of North American Birds.

 The State Historical Society of Iowa has approximately 250 of Sherman's bird illustrations in addition to various of her writings.
 She left in her estate a financial endowment for Oberlin College, which included sufficient financial resources for the college to begin teaching ornithology courses.

 The Chimney Swift tower fell into disrepair after Sherman's death.
 Eventually it was reconstructed and in the early 21st century was serving as a tourist attraction.
 The tower was re-located to Buchanan, Iowa, at the Bickett-Rate Memorial Preserve.
 Tower management was acquired by the Althea R. Sherman Project.